 NPK numbers indicate the amount of nitrogen, phosphorous, and potassium available in the food plant.
 These are the 3 major components of a complete fertilizer.
 Nitrogen helps with foliage health.
 It’s the compound that will boost leaf development in your plants.
-Phosphorus helps in root growth and development, blooming, and fruit production.
+Phosphorus helps in root growth and development, blooming, and fruit production – so, it is a necessary part of fertilizers for fruit trees.
 Like phosphorus, potassium helps in root development and promotes healthy stem growth.

 The ratio of N, P, and K varies from fertilizer to fertilizer.
 For instance, EarthPods Premium Orchid Plant Food avails NPK in a 1.3-1.2-1.1 ratio, rePotme Feed ME!
 Orchid Fertilizer offers 13-3-15, while Grow More Premium Orchid Bloom avails NPK in a ratio of 6-30-30.
 These numbers typically indicate the percentage of each NPK ingredient.
 So a 6-30-30 formula means the fertilizer contains 6% nitrogen, 30% phosphorus, and 30% potassium.

 To protect your orchids from black rot, drain any water that collects in the container after applying your fertilizer.
 This will discourage the growth of the fungi responsible for the disease.

 Apply only the recommended dose of fertilizer to protect your orchids from fertilizer burn and bud blast.
 Over-fertilizing causes the potting medium to decay, which can attract fungus gnats, whose maggots feed on roots and any leaves that may be in contact with the potting media.

 Pack weight and type